 The 2018 Goethe Book Awards Competition Rounds

-These Goethe Short Listers are now in competition for the 2018 GOETHE Semi-Finalists List, which will pair this list down to less than 15 titles.
+These Goethe Short Listers are now in competition for the 2018 GOETHE Semi-Finalists List, which will pair this list down to 18 titles or less.
 Semi-Finalists will compete for the coveted five positions of the First Place Category Winners of the 2018 GOETHE Book Awards in the final rounds of judging.
 The First Place Category winners will automatically be entered into the Goethe GRAND PRIZE AWARD competition.
 The 16 CBR Grand Prize Genre Winners will compete for the CBR Overall Grand Prize for Best Book and its $1,000 purse.
 First Place Category and Grand Prize Awards will be announced and recognized at the Chanticleer Awards Banquet and Ceremony on Saturday, April 27th, 2019, Bellingham, Washington.

-These titles are in the running for the limited Semi-Finalists postions of the 2018 GOETHE Book Awards novel competition for post-1750s Post Historical Novels.
+These titles are in the running for the limited Semi-Finalists positions of the 2018 GOETHE Book Awards novel competition for post-1750s Post Historical Novels.

 Good luck to all in these next intensive rounds to see which titles will move forward.